 Clinical Research Fellowships are designed for promising clinically qualified researchers who have delivered previous research projects with evidence of impactful outputs and have clear plans to establish their own research ‘niche’.

-- Fellows are required to have secured at least one Supervisor, a senior established investigator in the institution where the Fellowship is to be held.
+Fellows are required to have secured at least one Supervisor, a senior established investigator in the institution where the Fellowship is to be held.
 At least one Supervisor must be clinically qualified (UK MRCP, MRCPsych, BPS accreditation, or equivalent) with an honorary clinical contract.
 At least one Supervisor, preferably the lead Supervisor, must have a contract (fixed term or tenure) with the host institution covering the proposed duration of the Fellowship.
 If the lead Supervisor does not hold either a fixed contract or tenure, the application must include a co-Supervisor that does.
 The Supervisor(s) will provide the required facilities, have oversight of the Fellow and their research programme, and contribute actively to the training of the Fellow.

 Visit funding web page